PereViader/ManualDi/README.md

 The instance is created using the constructor of the concrete type.
 The necessary dependencies of the constructor are resolved using the container.

+Like the on the Default method the following rules for constructor selection will apply:
+- It will prefer `public` methods over `internal` ones
+- It will take the first one vertically in case there is more than one

 ```csharp
 b.Bind<T>().Default().FromConstructor()